swcarpentry/shell-novice/_episodes/01-intro.md

 but those are concepts we'll meet later and are not too important at the moment).
 Recall that commands, flags and arguments are separated by spaces.

-So let's look at the REPL (read-evaluate-print loop) in more detail.
+So, let's look at the REPL (read-evaluate-print loop) in more detail.
 Notice that the "evaluate" step is made of two parts:

 1. Read what was typed (`ls -F /` in our example)